 The “Freeman Field Mutiny,” as it became known, was a non-violent act of protest that went on to become a treasured and landmark point in the burgeoning civil rights movement.
 No one acted in a physically harmful way, although one black officer was cited for “jostling.”
 Still, the officers waging their peaceful protest would not go down without their voices being heard.

 58 of the officers arrested were released after recommendation of the Air Inspector of the Air Force.
 But Col Selway was not satisfied and drafted new guidelines that would clarify the regulation of use of buildings such as officers clubs.
 He tried to force all of the black officers to sign a document acknowledging the still-unjust regulations, under threat of arrest for disobeying a direct order by a superior officer in a time of war, a very serious offense.
 Out of all the officers, only four signed, and 101 officers were arrested for their non-participation.
-In all, 120 officers were arrested over the course of the events.
+In all, 120 officers were arrested for attempting to integrate the officer’s club on April 5 and 6, and again on April 10 and 11.

 In response, the 477th was transferred back to Godman Field in Kentucky where the “offending” officers awaited trial.
 Fortunately, outside organizations petitioned for the drop of charges, which came to fruition on April 23, 1945.
 All were not exonerated though, and it would take decades to officially clear the records of all involved of any wrongdoing.